hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 ## Implement your CUDA kernel

-This is the part we can help you with the least.
-You have to design efficient CUDA kernel code.
-While doing so you can use any of the already existing helper functions and you can reuse code from our distributions however you like.
+While designing a CUDA kernel code you can reuse already existing helper functions and code from other distributions.

 You have to place your CUDA files in the `gpucsl/pc/cuda` or `gpucsl/pc/cuda/helpers` directories! (otherwise, you have to modify the compiler_options variable in the get_module function of `gpucsl/pc/kernel_management.py` like it is done for _cuda_dir_ or _cuda_helpers_dir_)